TerrorJacktyl/jinx-it-project/src/backend/README.md

 The default portfolio will be added as a new user's primary portfolio.

 To change the default portfolio, edit the `create_default_portfolio` function in the portfolio's  [models](portfolio/models.py) file.

+## How to test serializers on their own

+Follow [this guide](https://www.django-rest-framework.org/tutorial/1-serialization/#working-with-serializers) on using the DJango shell to test the serializer directly